junyamut/QRCodeBulkGenerator/README.md

 #### (Spring Boot application)

-*Description: Generates QR codes from provided list.*
+*Description: Generates QR codes in bulk from a provided list.*

 #### Notes
 * Place list in Excel (.xlsx) spreadsheet.